Skip to content

 • SearchItem(Item) — returned by search.
 Adds score: float | None.

-Any of these operations can raise InvalidNamespaceError (e.g., empty tuple, empty string label, or "." in a label).
+Any of these operations can raise InvalidNamespaceError (e.g., empty tuple, empty string label, "." in a label, or "langgraph" as the root segment).

 All methods have sync and a-prefixed async variants.